-Reaging a past-due account means your creditor sets the account due date back to current.
-Let’s say you are 5 months behind on your credit card bill and your creditor agrees to reage your account thus wiping out those 5 months!
-Sounds great and it is possible to have your accounts re-aged but not all creditors are willing to do so, and they must follow federal guidelines when deciding whether or not to reage your accounts.
-Creditors may only re-age your account once in a 12-month period and twice in a five-year period for open-ended accounts (credit cards, charge cards, store cards etc.) Important, if you haven’t agreed to have the debt reaged, your Fair Credit Reporting Act rights have likely been violated.
+Reaging debt, or resetting the clock on default, can be illegal.
+Reaging is when your creditor resets the account due date back to current.
+It’s one thing if you ask for this, but not all creditors are willing to do so, and they must follow federal guidelines when deciding whether or not to reage your accounts.
+Creditors may only re-age your account once in a 12-month period and twice in a five-year period for open-ended accounts (credit cards, charge cards, store cards etc.).
+Important, if you haven’t agreed to have the debt reaged, your Fair Credit Reporting Act rights have likely been violated.

 To be considered for re-aging: